Subscribe to our Gay Travel Newsletter here

 Beginning in Auckland, this all-gay New Zealand tour will leisurely guide you around the North Island.
 Together we’ll walk in the footsteps of the Māori, appreciating their sacred groves, kauri forests and geothermal pools.
 Over a traditional hāngi meal, we’ll break bread with a village elder and learn the traditional haka dance.
 We’ll visit Hobbiton and wander around the Shire where Frodo and Bilbo’s adventures began, and stroll suspension bridges dangling from ancient redwoods.
-If you’re feeling brave, optional skydiving and bungee jumping activities are available.
-But then, so are massage treatments and spa packages… By the end of this tour, you’ll have earned a deep appreciation for this small but vibrant country.
+If you’re feeling brave, optional skydiving and bungee jumping activities are available, but then so are massage treatments and spa packages… By the end of this tour, you’ll have earned a deep appreciation for this small but vibrant country.

 If you’re looking to extend your stay in the wop wop (middle of nowhere), this tour is meant to be paired with our New Zealand: Active South Island Expedition.

 Kia Ora!
 Welcome to Auckland, New Zealand.
-A shared airport shuttle will drive you to our joining point hotel.
-Upon arrival you’re welcome to unpack and relax after (likely) a very long journey.
 This afternoon we have a group meeting at 3PM where we’ll get acquainted with each other.
-Afterwards, our guide will take us on a private tour of the city before our official Welcome Dinner.
+Afterwards, our guide will take us on a short walking tour before our official Welcome Dinner.

 Good morning, Gentlemen!
 Today we head to Kohutapu Lodge in Murupara—a Māori village—where you will experience a tribal tour by a village elder.
 The tribe will also give you a chance to learn the world-famous haka dance, and weave your own dinner plate using flax (a type of plant).
 Tonight’s dinner is a traditional hāngi meal.
 Buried underground, the dish braises in its own juices and becomes infused with a smoky, earthy fragrance—it will fill your puku (belly) right up!